viidalepp/auli/index.md

 ## latest publications

-(forthcoming) Apotheosis, apocalypse, and the epistemic collapse: technology and the fear of future.
-In *Through the Lens of Dread: Exploring the Meaning-Making of Fear in the Mediasphere*, edited by Merit Maran, Andreas Ventsel, Mari-Liis Madisson.
-Tallinn: Tallinn University Press.
+Viidalepp, Auli (2025).
+Apotheosis, apocalypse, and the epistemic collapse: technology and the fear of future. — [*Through the Lens of Dread: Exploring the Meaning-Making of Fear in the Mediasphere*](https://www.tlu.ee/pood/home/456-through-the-lens-of-dread-exploring-the-meaning-making-of-fear-in-the-mediasphere.html), edited by Merit Maran, Andreas Ventsel, Mari-Liis Madisson.
+Tallinn: Tallinn University Press, 308–341.

 Viidalepp, Auli (2025).
 Artificial intelligence as a *filter* and as a *philter*.
 In: Piluso, Francesco and Leone, Massimo (eds.) [*Semiotica dei filtri*.
 I saggi di Lexia 60.](https://www.aracneeditrice.eu/free-download/9791221818055.pdf) Rome: Aracne, 119-134.